T3X3K/moodleScraper/README.md

 ### fails to login
 The problem is with selenium.
 It doesn't send correctly the username or the password, or it doesn't click what is supposed to click.
-As it's random when it will work or not, you can just rerun the program a couple of times and it will work.
+As errors occur randomly, you can just rerun the program a couple of times and it will work.

 ### has to open files with weird names